 - DBT therapist consultation team

-For more information about our adult study, see the DBT for Adults flyer .
-For more information about our adolescent study, see the DBT for Adolescents flyer.
+For more information specific to the adolescent study, see the DBT for Adolescents flyer.
 If you are interested in being screened for services in either study, please contact our Participant Coordinator at 206-543-9270 or firstname.lastname@example.org.

 What Is a Research Study?